marcusgreen/moodle_local-sqlgenerator/README.md

 =========================
 Marcus Green January 2015

 Generate sql statements from Moodle install to be used in generating ER diagrams.
-The foreignkeys.txt file is designed to contain any additional pk/fk relationships that do not appear in the code but you may consider are implied by the data.
+The morekeys.xml file is designed to contain any additional pk/fk relationships that do not appear in the code but you may consider are implied by the data.
 This uses the standard xml tags as defined by dbxml except it uses a convention whereby the first part of the name of the key contains the string _erd_ to indicate that the first part is the table name.
 So for a key named user_preferences_erd_user_id the code would work out that this belonged in the user_preferences table.